Introduction

 Firstly, always have a long-term vision and mission statement for your business.
 This way, you reduce the chances of your company losing its steam during good and bad times.
 On the other hand, having a vision for the future also allows you to look at the big picture and adjust your course of action based on actual-world developments such as a pandemic.
 Understanding the type of transparency and how much of it you need within your organization will be dictated by the big picture vis-a-vis your business.

 Radical changes need to be made for rapid growth; hence the most crucial step any manager can take to become more transparent is to include transparency in the company’s policy.
-This will convey that you are a true leader that cares about your team.
+This will convey that you are a true leader who cares about your team.

 Take these steps to implement transparency inside your department or team if you don’t have enough authority to do it company-wide.
 Hold a special workshop where you and your colleagues may explore what transparency is, why it is essential, and what steps can be taken to adopt it in the workplace.